Ger FitzGerald (hurler)

 In retirement from playing FitzGerald became involved in team management and coaching.
-As well as involvement with several club teams he has also served as either manager of selector with the Cork minor, under-21 and senior teams.
+As well as involvement with several club teams he also served as either manager of selector with the Cork minor, under-21 and senior teams.
+FitzGerald died on 17 March 2025, at the age of 60.
+Taoiseach Micheál Martin paid tribute.

 Playing career

 Club

 FitzGerald first came to prominence as a goalkeeper with Midleton at juvenile and underage levels.

 After claiming a championship medal in the under-21 grade, FitzGerald was also a key member of the senior team that bridged a forty-five year gap to qualify for the championship decider.
-The opponents, St. Finbarr's, were appearing in their fifth successive decider and were hoping to secure a fourth championship in-a-row.
+The opponents, St Finbarr's, were appearing in their fifth successive decider and were hoping to secure a fourth championship in-a-row.
 A 1–18 to 2–9 victory gave Midleton their first title since 1916, while FitzGerald collected his first championship medal.
 He later collected a Munster medal following a 1–14 to 1–11 defeat of Borris-Ileigh in the provincial decider.

 Two-in-a-row proved beyond Midleton, while the club also lost the decider to Blackrock in 1985.
 The following year Midleton were back in the decider with FitzGerald collecting a second championship medal following a 1–18 to 1–10 defeat of Blackrock.

-In 1987 Midleton faced Na Piarsaigh in the championship decider.
+In 1987, Midleton faced Na Piarsaigh in the championship decider.
 An exciting 2–12 to 0–15 victory gave FitzGerald a third championship medal.
 He later won a second Munster medal as Cappawhite were accounted for by 1–12 to 1–11 in the provincial decider.
-On 17 March 1988 Midleton faced Athenry in the All-Ireland decider and a close game developed.
+On 17 March 1988, Midleton faced Athenry in the All-Ireland decider and a close game developed.
 Two early goals by Kevin Hennessy and a kicked goal by Colm O'Neill gave Midleton a 3–8 to 0–9 victory and gave FitzGerald an All-Ireland Senior Club Hurling Championship medal.

 FitzGerald was captain of the team in 1991 when Midleton reached the championship decider once again.
 A 1–17 to 1–8 defeat of Glen Rovers gave him his fourth championship medal.